MileHacker Logo

 Choosing Your Visit Time

 Your visit time relates to your travel priorities.
 If comfortable weather and outdoor activities are important, aim for winter or early spring.
-If budget savings and fewer crowds are your goal, and you can handle the heat and rain, summer offers good value.
+If budget savings and fewer the crowds are your goal, and you can handle the heat and rain, summer offers good value.

 Visa & Entry Requirements